 Jason Xu

-Email: jason.q.xu at duke dot edu
+Email: jqxu at g dot ucla dot edu

 View My GitHub Profile

-© 2024 Jason Xu · All rights reserved ·
+© 2025 Jason Xu · All rights reserved ·

 Research Interests

 Currently, I am developing latent variable approaches for inference in dynamic stochastic models, especially discrete valued Markov processes in continuous time such as branching processes and mechanistic compartmental models.
 Recently I am considering their extensions over spatial domains and networks, incorporating more flexible rules of behavior and interaction.
 We are also interested in casting these and related problems from an optimization viewpoint via EM and its generalization MM (majorization-minimization).
 These approaches admit fast, intuitive algorithms for tasks including clustering and estimation under general set-based constraints.

-I am particularly interested in likelihood-based formulations and exploring connections between Frequentist and Bayesian approaches derived from these perspectives.
+I work primarily on developing theory and methods, often driven by applications to systems biology and epidemiology.
 A list of publications along with software is available here.

 [Back to homepage]